 The largest source of capital for new businesses typically comes from personal savings, family and friends, and partners.
 Business credit cards are widely used.
 To obtain a bank loan, a small business owner should present a clearly thought out loan proposal or business plan to the lender.
 Get some basic information on financing your business from SCORE, the Service Corps of Retired Executives.

 For additional financing alternatives, check out incentive programs from the City of Centerville Economic Development.
 Also, you may want to investigate business incentives from Montgomery County Economic Development and Ohio Department of Development.
-Existing businesses should contact BUSINESSFIRST!, a coordinated group of more than 100 government agencies, development organizations and non-profit corporations that support growth and retention of businesses in the Greater Dayton Region.
-Washington-Centerville Public Library is a Resource Partner in the BUSINESSFIRST! program.

 Government grants for starting or expanding small businesses are extremely rare.